 Because $a$ is non-negative, $\hat a$ and thus $\hat\mu_t$, $t\geq 0$, are positive definite functions.
-Through Bochner's theorem, the latter means that each $\mu_t$ is a non-negative finite measure on $\mathbb{R}^d$.
+Bochner's theorem yields that each $\mu_t$ is a non-negative finite measure on $\bbbr^d$.
 We note that the Markovian property of $(e^{tA})_{t\geq 0}$ means that each $\mu_t$ is actually a probability measure.
 For more details see e.g.~\cite{J01}. \end{remark}

-\begin{remark} It is easy to check that on the space $L^2(\mathbb{R}^d,zdx)$ the adjoint operator $A^*$ of $A$ is defined by
+\begin{remark} It is easy to check that on the space $L^2(\bbbr^d,zdx)$ the adjoint operator $A^*$ of $A$ is defined by

-As a consequence, if $a$ is an even function, then $A$ is a bounded self-adjoint operator on $L^2(\mathbb{R}^d,zdx)$.
-In this case, it follows from (\ref{KF4}) that the semigroup $(e^{tA})_{t\geq 0}$ is a self-adjoint contraction on $L^2(\mathbb{R}^d,zdx)$. \end{remark}
+As a consequence, if $a$ is an even function, then $A$ is a bounded self-adjoint operator on $L^2(\bbbr^d,zdx)$.
+In this case, it follows from (\ref{KF4}) that the semigroup $(e^{tA})_{t\geq 0}$ is a self-adjoint contraction on $L^2(\bbbr^d,zdx)$. \end{remark}

 \begin{remark} For a non-constant activity parameter $z$, the operator $A$ is still bounded but, in general, the semigroup $(e^{tA})_{t\geq 0}$ is not any longer a contraction.
-For instance, on $\mathbb{R}$ consider $a(x)=e^{-x^2}$ and $z(x)= 1 + e^{-x^2 +4x}$.
-A simple calculation shows that for $\varphi(x)=\pi^{-1/2} e^{-x^2}$ one has $\int_{\mathbb{R}} dx\,\varphi(x) (A\varphi)(x) z(x)>0$, proving that the semigroup $(e^{tA})_{t\geq 0}$ cannot be a contraction in $L^2(\mathbb{R}^d,z dx)$. \end{remark}
+For instance, on $\bbbr$ consider $a(x)=e^{-x^2}$ and $z(x)= 1 + e^{-x^2 +4x}$.
+A simple calculation shows that for $\varphi(x)=\pi^{-1/2} e^{-x^2}$ one has $\int_{\bbbr} dx\,\varphi(x) (A\varphi)(x) z(x)>0$, proving that the semigroup $(e^{tA})_{t\geq 0}$ cannot be a contraction in $L^2(\bbbr^d,z dx)$. \end{remark}